- Acura Oxygen Sensors

 Since an oxygen sensor is a device that monitors oxygen levels within the exhaust of a vehicle, they need to be mounted somewhere along the exhaust system.
 The amount of O2 sensors in your car or truck and their exact location is specific to the year, make, and model.
-Vehicles built prior to OBD-II (on board diagnostics) specifications will have a sensor or sensors between the engine and the catalytic converter(s); these are referred to as upstream oxygen sensors, or front oxygen sensors.
+Vehicles built prior to OBD-II (on board diagnostics) specifications will have a sensor (or more) between the engine and the catalytic converter—these are referred to as upstream or front oxygen sensors.
 Upstream oxygen sensors are commonly located on the exhaust manifold or front exhaust pipe.
-Vehicles equipped with OBD-II will have a sensor or sensors after the catalytic converter(s); these are known as downstream oxygen sensors, or rear oxygen sensors.
+Vehicles equipped with OBD-II will have a sensor (or more) after the catalytic converter—these are known as downstream or rear oxygen sensors.

-Here is an example of sensor locations on a 2002 Toyota Tundra with a V8 4.7L engine (cylinder #1 in this vehicle is on the left or driver side):
+Here is an example of sensor locations on a 2002 Toyota Tundra that has a 4.7L V8 engine (cylinder #1 in this vehicle is on the left or driver side):

-Here is an example of sensor locations on a 2002 Nissan Maxima, which has a transverse mounted V6 3.5L (cylinder #1 in this vehicle is on the right side or rear bank):
+Here is an example of sensor locations on a 2002 Nissan Maxima that has a transverse mounted 3.5L V6 engine (cylinder #1 in this vehicle is on the right side or rear bank):

-On inline engines there is only one bank, so most of these vehicles will only have a single upstream O2 sensor and a single downstream O2 sensor.
+There is only one bank on inline engines, so most of these vehicles will only have a single upstream O2 sensor and a single downstream O2 sensor.
 Although, some vehicle’s with inline engines may use more than one upstream O2 sensor.

 The main purpose of a downstream O2 sensor is to monitor the efficiency of the catalytic converter.
 The ECU compares the information provided by the downstream sensor to the information received from the upstream O2 sensor.
 If these readings do not fall within the preset perimeters within the ECU, a catalytic efficiency code will appear.
 This code does not necessarily mean the catalytic converter needs to be replaced; it simply means the converter is unable to do its job properly.
 There may be other factors involved contributing to this code as well.
 When a downstream oxygen sensor fails, the ECU is not able to receive this information.

-For an oxygen sensor to function it needs to be heated to a temperature of at least 650 degrees Fahrenheit.
+An oxygen sensor needs to be heated to a temperature of at least 650 degrees Fahrenheit to function.
 The first sensors used on vehicles were 1 or 2 wire non-heated sensors, which use the heat from the exhaust to reach these temperatures.
 The down side to this is that it takes some time for the engine to generate this exhaust heat.
 Heated oxygen sensors were developed to overcome this issue.
 These O2 sensors incorporate a small heating element within the sensor which heats the sensor to minimum operating temperature much faster.
 This allows the sensor to operate well before the engine reaches operating temperature.
-Heated oxygen sensors will have at least 3 wires, and are now the industry standard.
+Heated oxygen sensors will have at least three wires, and are now the industry standard.

 Narrowband oxygen sensors are the most common type of sensor you will find on a vehicle.
 The first O2 sensors used on vehicles were narrowband, and they are still widely used today.
 They are a simple metering device, however they are limited.
 A narrowband sensor can only tell the computer if the engine is running rich (too much fuel in the mixture), lean (not enough fuel), or stiochiometric (14.7:1 air / fuel ratio for gasoline engines).
 It cannot however tell the computer exactly how rich or how lean the mixture is.
 This is where wideband oxygen sensors come into play.